 Ethereum is a decentralized, open-source blockchain platform featuring smart contract functionality.
 Ether (ETH) is the native cryptocurrency of the platform and the second-largest by market capitalization after Bitcoin.
-Founded in 2015, Ethereum is the brainchild of Vitalik Buterin and a number of other high-profile developers, many of whom have since created other successful projects in the crypto space.
+Founded in 2015, Ethereum is the brainchild of Russian-Canadian programmer Vitalik Buterin.

 What is ETH used for?